 You can manage most of these packages by going to Server Management > Settings & Packages > Packages.

 Some other settings like Varnish, SSH, and PHP-FPM Settings are available from the Application Settings page for each individual website.

 Varnish Cache is another technology that accelerates your applications further.
 This works as another layer of caching over the WordPress page caching.
 You rarely get this feature on shared hosts.

 Since Varnish sits in front of Nginx or Apache, the requests get served even before it hits WordPress.

 The result?
 You can serve a lot more concurrent visitors from a single server.

 Note: Varnish may not be practical if you want to serve any dynamic content.
 In that case, it is better to toggle it off.
 To enable or disable Varnish for a specific website, go to Application Management > Application Settings.

 How to check if Varnish is working?

-Varnish feature is enabled by default on all WordPress applications.
-To ensure that it is working, open the Networks tab in Chrome developer tools and reload while opening a page on your site.
+Varnish feature is enabled by default on all WordPress applications deployed by Cloudways.
+To ensure that it is working, open the Networks tab in Chrome developer tools and reload a page on your site.